jk-kowalski/UnderTheWeather/README.md

 # Under the Weather
-Repository for the project of group Social Media 2 for course GRS-35306 Data Science for Smart Environments.
+Repository for the project of group Social Media 2 for course GRS-35306 Data Science for Smart Environments at Wageningen UR.

 ---